 Opportunity sourced from the Official SkillBridge website.
 Not endorsed by the Department of Defense.

-The ideal candidate would have a military background in technical maintenance and systems operations, particularly in areas directly related to elevators and mechanical/electrical systems.
-MOCs such as Shipboard Elevator Mechanical Maintenance (743B), Shipboard Elevator Electrical Maintenance (764A), Shipboard Elevator Hydraulic/Mechanical System Mechanic (4296), and Shipboard Elevator Electronic/Electrical Systems Maintenance Tech (4671) indicate hands-on experience with elevator systems, hydraulics, electrical circuitry, and safety-critical inspections in a complex, regulated environment.
-Candidates with Electrical Systems Technician (3302, 3699) or NAMTS Hydraulics Repair (761A) experience bring complementary expertise in electrical and hydraulic systems, which is highly relevant to elevator inspection, troubleshooting, and compliance verification.In short: we’re looking for military personnel who have direct shipboard elevator maintenance experience or strong technical experience with mechanical, electrical, or hydraulic systems in safety-critical environments.If you want, I can also tighten this into a 2–3 sentence “quick answer” that’s perfect for HR or hiring managers to drop into interviews or job postings.
-Do you want me to do that?
+The ideal candidate has a military background in technical maintenance and systems operations, especially with direct experience in elevators and mechanical/electrical systems.
+Relevant MOCs include Shipboard Elevator Mechanical Maintenance (743B), Shipboard Elevator Electrical Maintenance (764A), Shipboard Elevator Hydraulic/Mechanical System Mechanic (4296), and Shipboard Elevator Electronic/Electrical Systems Maintenance Tech (4671), demonstrating hands-on work with elevator systems, hydraulics, electrical circuitry, and safety-critical inspections in complex, regulated environments.
+Candidates with Electrical Systems Technician (3302, 3699) or NAMTS Hydraulics Repair (761A) experience bring complementary expertise in electrical and hydraulic systems, which is directly applicable to elevator inspection, troubleshooting, and compliance verification.In short, we’re seeking military personnel with either direct shipboard elevator maintenance experience or strong technical experience in mechanical, electrical, or hydraulic systems within safety-critical environments.

 Training Opportunities Nationwide